 - Experience with cloud environments like (AWS/Azure/GCP) especially data warehouses like Redshift, Azure SQL DW, Snowflake, Google Big Query and knowledge in Elastic search & Kibana, REST APIs

-- Technical Stack: Most of the companies use below software tool kit to manage data engineering-related tasks.
-Not everything is required for every project – so you need to target relevant tools/software as per the role and number of job opportunities
+- Technical Stack: Most of the companies use the software tool kit below to manage data engineering-related tasks.
+Not everything is required for every project – so you need to target relevant tools/software as per the role and number of job opportunities.

 |Sr. No.||Area||Software Stack|